Builder Redrow to replace gas boilers with heat pumps in new detached homes

 Redrow trialled the energy consumption for heating and hot water with a heat pump, compared with a traditional gas boiler, and found that the heat pump used significantly less energy, operating at an efficiency of around two to three times that of an A-rated boiler.

-The builder has partnered with manufacturers Mitsubishi, Vaillant and Daiken to install the new heating systems.
+The builder has partnered with manufacturers Mitsubishi, Vaillant and Daikin to install the new heating systems.